m-ofuji/sep_network/README.md

 # sep_network

-This is a network graph of Stanford Encycropedia of Pholosophy.
+This is a network graph of Stanford Encyclopedia of Philosophy.

 You can see network graph here.